Fee Adjustment Monitoring

 All claims data for 2016 is based on claims with dates of service on or after January 1, 2016.

 On July 1, 2016, the fully adjusted fee schedule amounts took effect.
-See the fourth file in the Downloads section below for the results of assignment rates for claims processed for CB items furnished in NCB Areas in July through December of 2016.
+View the results of assignment rates for claims processed for CB items furnished in NCB Areas in July through December of 2016.
 The data compares the rate of assignment for claims with dates of service in July through December of 2015 versus the rate of assignment for claims with dates of service in July through December of 2016.
 Overall, there was virtually no change in the July through December rate of assignment for 2016 (99.81 percent) versus the July through December rate of assignment for 2015 (99.88 percent).

 Additional assignment data for CB items furnished in NCB areas from July 2016 on will be posted as they become available.